jecklgamis/flask-app-example/README.md

 ```

 ## Customizing This Template
-* Change all references of `flask-example-app` to suit your project name
+* Change all references of `flask-app-example` to suit your project name
 * Provide your own server certificates (`server.key` and `server.crt`)
 * Add more tests in `smoke-test.py`